 I’ll tell you how I decided to try my hand at font design, how I prepared to create my very first font, and why you should try and make your own font too!
 The process is really challenging and calming at the same time.
 You will learn so many new things while digging through a new creative field.

-Or pick your own favourite font from this epic list:
+Or pick your own favourite font from these epic lists:

 We can’t help but notice a vast variety of fonts surrounding us in our everyday life.
 Any product you pick up in the shop, any website you look through on the internet, and any advertisement banner you stumble upon in the street will usually contain at least one word or phrase typed with a heavy sans-serif font or a playful handwritten script typeface.

 Fonts can be of any kind, depending on the purpose of the design.
 They can be geometrically perfect or curvy with bouncing letters.
 A font can even be something apart from letters, such as a symbols font with icons or doodles instead of letters.

 Looking at all this feast of typefaces around me, I noticed hand-written display fonts and whimsy script fonts becoming more and more trendy, making any design look fresh and unique.
 You can easily spot such fonts on GraphicRiver, for example, or check out the following articles about stunning handwritten and cursive fonts: